How and Why Can Insurers Deny Your Claim?

 Car insurance companies will likely deny your claim if your policy has lapsed.
-They may also deny your claim if the other driver’s insurance policy was inactive at the time of the collision.
+They may also deny your claim if the other driver’s insurance policy was inactive during the collision.
 In this situation, you would need to rely on uninsured motorist coverage.
 A lapsed policy can occur when you forget to make a payment or fail to renew your policy.

 Ideally, you’ll notify your insurance company within hours of your incident.
-Your auto insurance policy will dictate how quickly an accident needs to be reported in order to be covered.
-If you fail to report an accident in a timely manner based on the terms of your policy, then your claim may be denied.
+Your auto insurance policy will dictate how quickly an accident needs to be reported to be covered.
+If you fail to report an accident promptly based on the terms of your policy, then your claim may be denied.

 Other Common Reasons Why a Car Insurance Claim May Be Denied

-As mentioned above, a car insurance claim can be denied for thousands of different reasons.
+As mentioned above, a car insurance claim can be denied for many reasons.
 In addition to the three common reasons listed above, here are some more common reasons why claims get denied:

 You Were Driving Under the Influence